Leave-One-Out-, Bootstrap- and Cross-Conformal Anomaly Detectors: Related Work

-Other works relying on the application of conformal anomaly detection and related conformal concepts are \cite{Smith2015, Guan2022, Haroush2022} complemented by \cite{Cai2020, Vovk2021, Vovk2021b}, dedicated to the online setting.\\ The works of \cite{Smith2016,Ishimtsev2017,Xu2021,Xu2021b} used (cross-)conformal \textit{predictors} for anomaly detection using a forecasting approach.
+Other works that apply CAD and related conformal concepts are described in \cite{Smith2015,Guan2022,Haroush2022} and are complemented by \cite{Cai2020,Vovk2021,Vovk2021b}, which focus on the online setting.
+The works of \cite{Smith2016, Angelopoulos2021, Xu2021, Xu2021b} employed cross-conformal predictors for anomaly detection via a forecasting-based approach.

-None of these works explicitly and formally defined, referred to, or empirically evaluated \textit{leave-one-out-}, \textit{bootstrap-}, or \textit{cross-}conformal anomaly detectors.
+None of these works explicitly and formally defined, referred to, or empirically evaluated leave-one-out-, bootstrap-, or cross-conformal anomaly detectors.